-BATTERIES
+> BATTERIES

 Residents in the OCRRA service area are able to drop off their old batteries at ten local grocery stores, which are then collected weekly by OCRRA.
 In addition, OCRRA offers a curbside collection of alkaline batteries each year during the month of July.
-In 2011, a total of 74 tons were kept out of the trash; 4 tons of which were rechargeable batteries.

-In 2011, OCRRA sent over 8,300 pounds of rechargeable batteries out for recycling at no disposal cost through the Call2Recycle program.
+In 2012, over 60 tons were kept out of the trash, including over 3,000 pounds of rechargeable batteries which are recycled at no cost through the Call2Recycle program.
 Residents in the OCRRA service area are now recycling more rechargeable batteries per capita than any other large community in New York State.